Edgar-Allan-Ohms-5276/ohms-style/README.md

 import "@edgar-allan-ohms-5276/ohms-style/css/main.css"
 ```

+It is also highly recommended to include `normalize.css` from https://github.com/necolas/normalize.css/

 Now you can use the components!
 We currently have documentation for HTML and React (Vue will be added in the future!)

 | Documentation            |